mireille1999/Blog/README.md

 # Prerequisites

-To work with PITCHES App you need to have some few prerequisites.
+To work with Blog website you need to have some few prerequisites.

 - Python3.6